-Our program is entirely volunteer run and taught, and it offers new climbers the opportunity to meet and learn from our community of climbing enthusiasts.
+Our program is entirely volunteer run and taught, and it offers new climbers the opportunity to meet and learn from our local community of climbing enthusiasts.

 Please see our Frequently Asked Questions page for answers to commonly asked questions.

 There is an optional information session on Wednesday, March 15th.
 We encourage you to attend if you want to learn more about the Rock Program or have questions.